-Did you know that one in four people age 65 years or older fall each year?
-Often, these falls result in hip fractures, broken bones and head injuries.
+Did you know that one in four people age 65 years or older falls each year?
+Often, these falls result in hip fractures, broken bones, and head injuries.
 Fall-related injuries can also be the start of a more serious health issue that can carry a heavy quality of life impact, such as long-term disabilities that reduce one’s independence.
 They are also the leading cause of both fatal and nonfatal injuries for this age group.

 Many slip, trip, and fall accidents result in minor injuries, a sprain, a laceration, bruises.
 We do not always think of these types of accidents resulting in serious injuries yet serious falls are most common in the elderly, those over age 65.